 The level of competitiveness (Less competitive * / Competitive ** / Very competitive ***) refers to one's chances of being allocated an exchange space at this partner.
 This is an approximation determined by the number of applications received for this destination during the last academic year versus the total number of exchange spaces available to Queen Mary students.

-The majority of courses are taught in French, but it is possible to take a full course load in English.
-Students have different opportunities to learn French to help assist with daily life in France, with courses avaiable at all levels.
+The majority of courses are taught in French, but it is possible to take a full course load taught and examined in English (bearing in mind the selection of available courses may be a bit more restricted).
+Students have different opportunities to learn French to help assist with daily life in France, with courses available at all levels.

 Typically, the academic year runs from early September, starting with Orientation/Welcome activities for Autumn/full-year exchange students.
 These Orientation/Welcome activities are critical to your successful integration and enrolment at the university and include important general information for international and exchange students.
 Bear in mind that your successful enrolment at the university is integral to being able to apply for your French social security number (required for many things in France including accessing healthcare and French government benefits, such as for housing; see next tab).